Saturday night, 24 October 1998, PM

 GM: Sylvie’s foster parents do include the dog, a golden retriever, in one of the photos.
 Their real son drapes wrapping paper over the dog and laughs.
 Sylvie gets to do that too.
 The dog is a pretty good sport about it all.
 Her dad smiles and tussles her hair, then asks her to “move out” when he takes the picture of his son playing with the dog.

 Another year and another Christmas passes.
-Sylvia gets presents again, but isn’t included in any photos either.
+Sylvia gets presents again.
+She still isn’t included in the photos.

 Then one day, shortly after winter break ends, Sylvie’s case worker picks her up from school.
 She’s got Sylvie’s things in her car, including the Gameboy.
 She says she’s “really sorry,” but that Sylvie has to go to a new home.